 Public transport can be busy, but routes are structured and signposted.

-Italy offers extraordinary experiences — but not all are sensory-friendly at peak times.
+Italy offers extraordinary experiences – but not all are sensory-friendly at peak times.
 Timing matters.
+The key is choosing activities that match your child’s sensory profile rather than trying to fit in every famous sight.

 Metropolitan Venice: